How to Experience Intimacy with God

 [Note: Passion is often an indication of our love for something.
 If we lack passion for God or passion in prayer, it is an obvious sign of our poor spiritual condition.]

-Now when we first come to know Christ all of our past sins are forgiven.
-But what happens when we sin after we begin a relationship with Jesus?
+But what happens when we sin after faith in Christ?
 The good news is that God's forgiveness continues to cover the sin we commit even after we accept Jesus as Lord and Savior.
-So if we fail God in some way during our Christian journey we must immediately confess our sin and request God's forgiveness in the name of Jesus and thereafter rest in that forgiveness (1 Jn.
+So if we fail God in some way during our Christian journey we must immediately confess our sin and request forgiveness in the name of Jesus and rest assured in God's forgiveness (1Jn.
 1:9).
 However, this doesn't mean that we have a "get out of jail free" card or that we receive a special license to habitually sin and disobey God (Rom.
 6:1-2).
-In fact, if we take Christ's sacrifice for granted in this way and maintain a perpetual pattern of disobedience we are simply proving that we have never genuinely repented, and therefore we are still lost (Rom.
-6:1-2; 1 Cor.
+In fact, if we take Christ's sacrifice for granted in this manner and maintain a perpetual pattern of disobedience we are simply proving that we have never genuinely repented, and therefore we are still lost (Rom.
+6:1-2; 1Cor.
 6:9-10).

-The effectual fervent prayer of a *righteous man availeth much* (Jas 5:16).
+The effectual fervent prayer of a righteous man availeth much (Jas.
+5:16).

 TO KNOW GOD INTIMATELY WE MUST READ THE BIBLE

-So then faith cometh by hearing, and hearing by the word of God (Rom 10:17).
+So then faith cometh by hearing, and hearing by the word of God (Rom.
+10:17).

-But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him (Heb 11:6).
+But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him (Heb.
+11:6).

 GETTING OUR HEARTS IN SYNC WITH GOD'S